Mahima-Mohokar/Hostel_Accommodation-/README.md

 # Hostel_Accommodation
-I created this Hostel Accommodation Project using C++ Language.
+I created this Hostel Accommodation Project using C++ Language and MySQL Database.